jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [World Bank Methodology Posts](https://blogs.worldbank.org/impactevaluations/curated-list-our-postings-technical-topics-your-one-stop-shop-methodology-0) -
 This is a curated list of our technical postings, to serve as a one-stop shop for your technical reading.
 I’ve focused here on our posts on methodological issues in impact evaluation.

+:star: [Applied Empirical Methods - Paul Goldsmith-Pinkham](https://github.com/paulgp/applied-methods-phd) - This course is primarily designed for graduate students interested in econometric methods used in empirical research.
+The goal of this class is to provide an overview of different empirical methods, with an emphasis on practical implementation.

 :star: [Guia Brasileiro de Análise de Dados: Armadilhas e Soluções](https://repositorio.enap.gov.br/bitstream/1/6039/1/Guia%20BR%20de%20Ana%cc%81lise%20de%20Dados.pdf) - a book about Brazilian data (crime, health, education, etc.) presenting common pitfalls and solutions when working with it (reference in Portuguese).

 :star: [Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.]